 I have been teaching it at our elementary school to 6th graders for two years, and I find it very important.

 The children know about the program and eagerly await the lessons with excitement.

-Using the Entrepreneurship for Kids Program I show and prove that small children are also partners to great inventions, and that this is another subject applicable in life, alongside subjects the children are good at and interested in.
+Using the Entrepreneurship for Kids Program, I show and prove that small children are also partners in great inventions and that this is another subject applicable in life, alongside other subjects the children are interested in and excel at.